Image integrity and standards

 Electrophoretic gels and blots

-- Quantitative comparisons between samples on different gels/blots are discouraged; if this is unavoidable, the figure legend must state that the samples derive from the same experiment and that gels/blots were processed in parallel.
-Vertically sliced images that juxtapose lanes that were non-adjacent in the gel must have a clear separation or a black line delineating the boundary between the gels.
-Loading controls (e.g. GAPDH, actin) must be run on the same blot.
-Sample processing controls run on different gels must be identified as such, and distinctly from loading controls
+- Quantitative comparisons between samples on different gels/blots are strongly discouraged; if this is unavoidable, the figure legend must state that the samples derive from the same experiment or parallel experiments and that gels/blots were processed in parallel.

-Specific guidelines: Adjustments should be applied to the entire image.
+- Adjustments should be applied to the entire image.
 Threshold manipulation, expansion or contraction of signal ranges and the altering of high signals should be avoided.
-If "Pseudo-colouring" and nonlinear adjustment (for example "gamma changes") are used, this must be disclosed.
+If "pseudo-colouring" and nonlinear adjustment (for example "gamma changes") are used, this must be disclosed.
 Adjustments of individual colour channels are sometimes necessary on "merged" images, but this should be noted in the figure legend.

 We encourage inclusion of the following with the final revised version of the manuscript for publication: